monjar/covid-19-gis-backend/readme.md

 ## Architecture

-This application ha a layered architecture that consists of Controllers, Services and Repositories.
+This application has a layered architecture that consists of Controllers, Services and Repositories.

 #### Controllers